Jittering jets promote dust formation in core-collapse supernovae: Introduction

 The observable property that best distinguishes the two alternative explosion mechanisms is the morphology of CCSN remnants (CCSNRs; e.g., \citealt{Soker2024UnivReview, Soker2025Learning}).
 The JJEM predicts that many, but not all, CCSNRs possess point-symmetric morphologies, whereas the neutrino-driven mechanism does not account for point-symmetric morphologies.
 Point-symmetric morphologies are those where there are two or more pairs of opposite structural features that do not share the same axis.
 The two structural features in a pair are opposite with respect to the center of the CCSNR, although they do not need to be of the same size and shape, nor at the same distance from the center.
-The Opposite structural features can be dense clumps, filaments, low-density bubbles, lobes, which are open bubbles, protrusions termed ears, and rings.
-Many of the earlier studies have explored point-symmetric CCSNR morphologies of gas radiating in the radio, optical, and X-ray regimes (e.g., \citealt{ShishkinKayeSoker2024, Bearetal2025Puppis, Shishkinetal2025S147, Soker2025N132D, Soker2025RCW89}).
-In this \textit{Letter}, I concentrate on the morphology of dust as revealed by IR radiation.
-Many supernova remnants have been studied over the years for their dust (e.g., \citealt{Shahbandehetal2023, Shahbandehetal2025, LuXiWeietal2025RAA}).
+Opposite structural features include (e.g., \citealt{Bearetal2017}) dense clumps, filaments, low-density bubbles, open bubbles (termed lobes), protrusions (termed ears; see \citealt{GrichenerSoker2017}), and rings.
+Many earlier studies have explored point-symmetric CCSNR morphologies of gas radiating in the radio, optical, and X-ray regimes (e.g., \citealt{ShishkinKayeSoker2024, Bearetal2025Puppis, Shishkinetal2025S147, Soker2025N132D, Soker2025RCW89}).
+In this \textit{Letter}, I concentrate on the morphology of dust as revealed by IR radiation of CCSNRs.
+CCSNRs and other supernova remnants reveal much information about supernovae ejecta and their interactions, such as ejecta structure (e.g., \citealt{Renetal2018RAA}), ejecta interaction with the ambient gas (e.g., \citealt{Yanetal2020RAA, Luetal2021RAA, Dedikovetal2025NewA}), including jets (e.g., \citealt{YuFang2018RAA}), different emission properties (e.g., \citealt{Yamazakietal2014RAA, Zhangetal2016RAA, Lietal2020RAA, Orlandoetal2021NewA, Luoetal2024RAA, Mwanikietal2025NewA, YuHetal2022NewA}), magnetohydrodynamics (e.g., \citealt{Wuetal2019RAA, Leietal2024RAA}), and the neutron star remnant (e.g., \citealt{HorvathAllen2011RAA, Wuetal2021RAA}).
+Relevant to this study is that many supernova remnants have been studied over the years for their dust (e.g., \citealt{Shahbandehetal2023, Shahbandehetal2025, LuXiWeietal2025RAA}).
 Here, I only focus on morphologies that I attribute to pairs of jets (Section \ref{sec:Dust}).
 I argue that these suggest that compression by the jets enhances dust formation in CCSN ejecta (Section \ref{sec:Dust}).
 In Section \ref{sec:Summary}, I summarize this study that further enriches the JJEM.